 The main reason, if your GPU is not getting detected is that you need to install the proper GPU drivers from the OEM’s.
 Windows 10 automatically will install all the drivers that according to it is needed and sometimes it overlooks the GPU driver.
 Hence, you need to download the proper diver according to your available GPU.
 This scenario is most visible with that of old series GPUs.

-For Nvidia graphics cards, you will need to download the driver from official Geforce website which will detect your graphics card automatically or you can setup the settings manually.
+For Nvidia graphics cards, you will need to download the driver from the official Geforce website which will detect your graphics card automatically or you can set up the settings manually.
 For AMD graphics cards, install the AMD Catalyst.
 Keep your driver up to date for eliminating all sorts of errors.

 Step 2- Setup From Bios